Avoiding Painful Shoulder Tension

 - Allow your shoulder to return to its relaxed position.

-Repeat both these movements many times, until you can begin to feel the difference between them.
+Repeat both these exercises many times, until you can begin to feel the difference between them.

 Left shoulder pain usually begins to disappear once you become aware of the difference between these two movements.
 For the left shoulder, moving the upper arm from the shoulder joint feels natural enough that you should have little problem acquiring habits of correct movement.
 Avoiding right-shoulder pain, however, is more challenging.
 Because you must lift your right upper arm into playing position, lifting the entire shoulder tends to feel very natural.
 To avoid this harmful movement, you must acquire new habits of playing.
 The following procedure will help you acquire these new habits.